bft-smart/fabric-orderingservice/README.md

 ```
 You have now the whole network booted up, using the SampleOrg organization provided in the `sampleconfig` directory of the Fabric codebase for both clients, peers, and the ordering service.

+As you may have noticed, you can use the ordering service with the official peer image provided by the Hyperledger project.
+You can also use it with the official CLI image, but the one provided by us is already configured for this demontration.
+In addition, you will also need to use the `configtxgen` tool provided with the image if you decide to generate a new genesis block for the system channel.

-Switch to the terminal where you launched fabric-tools.
+3. Switch to the terminal where you launched fabric-tools.
 You should have access to the container's command line.
 The rest of the commands should be issued from within it.

-3. Generate the transactions to create a new channel named "channel47" and to update its anchor peers as follows:
+Generate the transactions to create a new channel named "channel47" and to update its anchor peers as follows:

 ```
 configtxgen -profile SampleSingleMSPChannel -outputCreateChannelTx channel.tx -channelID channel47